 After the death of an individual, a relative can begin the probate process by filing a petition for probate.
 If a will is present, a copy must be submitted to an appropriate probate court.

 Next, the probate court will appoint someone to handle the administrative tasks concerning the estate.
 This designated person is commonly known as the executor or personal representative.

 This personal representative is directly responsible for paying back the estate’s debt and taxes, as well as allocating the remaining assets to its beneficiaries.

-Usually, this process requires a strenuous effort, so the assistance of a probate attorney in Idaho is almost always recommended to expedite the entire probate process and ensure that everything is handled correctly according to state laws.
+Usually, this process requires a strenuous effort, so the assistance of a lawyer is almost always recommended to expedite the entire probate process and ensure that everything is handled correctly according to state laws.